Addiction Counselor Student and Professional Resources for Underrepresented Groups

 National Association for Children of Addiction

-One of the biggest risk factors for addiction in youth and teens is having a parent with a substance use disorder.
-So getting ahead of the dysfunction that can lead kids down the same with is important for SUD counselors.
-NACOA understand the risks and offers training and pre-baked children’s programs to help with the work.
+One of the most significant risk factors for addiction in youth and teens is having a parent with a substance use disorder.
+Getting ahead of the dysfunction that can lead kids down the same path is crucial for SUD counselors.
+NACOA understands the risks and offers training and pre-built children’s programs to help with the work.

 CRAFFT Substance Use Screening Tool for Adolescents